PostHog/posthog.com/contents/blog/making-something-people-want.md

 Every time we pivoted, we had to set up product analytics again.

-Every time we set up product analytics again, we got frustrated.
-Here's the list:
+Every time we set up product analytics again, we got frustrated by the following:

 * We couldn't get to the underlying data, to debug
 * Opaque pricing